johnrizzo1/intuit/memory-bank/progress.md

 - Used the MCP protocol as a standardized way for AI models to interact with external tools and resources.
 - Implemented a screenshot tool as a proof of concept for MCP integration.
 - Added robust error handling and fallback mechanisms for MCP tool execution.
+- Completed comprehensive documentation and testing for MCP functionality.
+- Created practical examples to demonstrate MCP usage for developers.
+- Implemented a frameless circular window shaped like a hockey puck for a unique AI visual representation.
+- Chose PySide6 for the GUI implementation due to its modern features and animation capabilities.
+- Created dynamic lighting effects that react to AI speech for an engaging user experience.
+- Added interactive controls for user manipulation of the GUI.
+- Designed the GUI to be modular and easily integrated with the existing AI system.